geco-bern/rsofundemo/README.md

 The [00_p_model_files_creation.R](https://github.com/stineb/rsofundemo/tree/main/analysis) file creates the data necessary to run the P-model.
 The data will be stored in rda file format.
 Two pairs of data (drivers and validation) of two different sites can be found in [data](https://github.com/stineb/rsofundemo/tree/main/data).

 The file will use two custom function that can be found in [R](https://github.com/stineb/rsofundemo/tree/main/R).
+To work it requires the path for each file needed and an output path to store the results.

+to run the script, you need to use the repository [FLuxDataKit](https://github.com/geco-bern/FluxDataKit/tree/main) to create the files that are needed.
+The metadata file is already present in [raw_data](https://github.com/stineb/rsofundemo/tree/main/raw_data).

+The analysis can be done by inserting the file obtained from [FLuxDataKit](https://github.com/geco-bern/FluxDataKit/tree/main) in the folder [raw_data](https://github.com/stineb/rsofundemo/tree/main/raw_data).

+The results of the script are a pair of rda files, an example can be found [here](https://github.com/stineb/rsofundemo/tree/main/data).
+The file will use two custom function that can be found in [R](https://github.com/stineb/rsofundemo/tree/main/R).

 If you want to run the script, be sure to have the following files: